nikeshhub/TickerTracker/README.md

 # Nepal Stock Price Scraper

 This project is a web scraper for fetching daily stock prices from the Nepal Stock Exchange website.
-It uses Puppeteer for web scraping and Node Cron for scheduling the scraper to run daily at 11:O0 AM, just when market opens.
+The scrapping function is scheduled to run everyday at 11:00 AM just when the market opens.

+## It uses puppeteer for web scraping
+- Node Cron for scheduling